c12yptonic/ctf-writeups/ctfs/sunshine21.md

 ┌──(cryptonic㉿cryptonic-kali)-[~/CTFs/sunshinectf/procrastinate]
 └─$ nc procrastinate.chal.2021.sunshinectf.org 65002
 Welcome to the ProcrastinatorProgrammer backend.
 Please give me an equation!
 Any equation!
-I need to be fed some data to do some processing!Due to technical difficulties with the previous set, I had to remove math lib support!
+I need to be fed some data to do some processing!
+Due to technical difficulties with the previous set, I had to remove math lib support!

 In fact the only thing this can do is add and subtract now!...
 I think.
-Google tells me that it's secure now!
-Well the second result anyhow.I'm super secure, and can use a bit of python math!
-I just use `eval(client_input, {'__builtins__':\{\}})` on your data and then whamo, python does all the work!Whatever you do, don't look at my ./key!
+Google tells me that
+it's secure now!
+Well the second result anyhow.

+I'm super secure, and can use a bit of python math!
+I just use `eval(client_input, {'__builtins__':\{\}})`
+on your data and then whamo, python does all the work!Whatever you do, don't look at my ./key!

 Halt in the name of the law!